silverstripeltd/platform-build/README.md

  - npm/yarn run cloud-build (after running npm/yarn install)
  - composer run-script cloud-build

+If PARSE_COMPOSER is set, the image will also run parse_composer.php script copied from CWP.

 ## Example usage / local debugging

 You can run the container against a project locally to test or diagnose issues: